Digital-Alchemy-TS/documentation/docs/core/internal.md

 ---
-title: Internal
+title: 🗂️ Internal
 ---

-## 📘 Overview

-The `internal` is available on [TServiceParams](/docs/core/exports/TServiceParams) and provides some basic internal utilities and information by the core library.
+The `internal` is available on `TServiceParams` and provides some basic internal utilities and information by the core library.

 ## 🌱 Root